 As with any market, prices move up and down constantly and it can be hard to keep up with.
 With collectibles specifically, the condition of items are a huge factor in their value, so you’ll get a wide range of pricing even for the same item.

 The best way to see what’s happening with the market is to just check eBay for current pricing.
-I’ll put some live links below so you can quickly reference prices, then quickly zap back to this article and keep reading.
+I’ve got live links throughout this article so you can quickly reference prices, then quickly zap back to this article and keep reading.

 FYI, these are affiliate links, so if you click them and then purchase something you’ll be helping me keep this blog alive.
 Thanks and happy hunting!